The Know How You Need & the Tools to Get You There... Get Certified >

 Here's how I now respond to feedback when I'm reading it or getting it in person:

-• I stay neutral in my response to the feedback-giver and to the content of the feedback.
+• I stay neutral in my response to the feedback-giver and the input content.

-Later on when I’m by myself or when I'm journaling, that's when I celebrate, examine and/or feel the ‘emotional hit’ - if there was one - around the feedback.
-I no longer down play the good feedback OR the feedback that feels like criticism.
-I take time to just ‘be’ with it – to think about it, feel it and examine it in detail.
+Later on, when I’m by myself or journaling, I celebrate, examine and feel the ‘emotional hit’ from the feedback.
+I no longer downplay the good feedback OR the feedback that feels like criticism.
+I take time to just ‘be’ with it – to think about it, feel it, and examine it in detail.

-Learning balance by initially staying neutral in your response to the feedback you receive AND then taking time to examine it, not ignore it OR use all of it, is crucial if you want to know how to overcome fear and resistance with feedback.
+Learning balance by initially staying neutral in your response to the feedback you receive AND then taking time to examine it, not ignore it OR use all of it, is crucial to knowing how to overcome fear and resistance to feedback.

 Recommended Feedback Acceptance Action: I use these 'tools' to remain neutral in my response to feedback.
-Each is very simple, VERY effective and will really help you in your efforts around how to overcome fear to feedback!
+Each is very simple and VERY effective and will help you in your efforts to overcome the fear of feedback!

-• I Decide that any and all feedback is informative, and that my approach is to initially remain neutral in my response to it.
+• Any feedback you receive can be informative.
+My approach is to remain neutral in my response to it initially.

 • Take Deep Breathes.
-Try this count – I learned it in meditation and it works!
-Try it right now, five times.
-Notice how that exact count helps calm and soothe you.
+Try this count – I learned it in meditation, and it works!

 1)